Skip to content

 Practicing inconsistent background screening practices is a big mistake HR makes, and this is asking for trouble.
 Hiring managers cannot choose to run checks on some applicants and ignore checking others, because of EEOC guidelines, and overall good sense.
 Screen everyone in the same manner, and keep a list of the type of background checks that are performed for each job function.

-The Cost of a Bad Hire (Cost of a Bad Hire)
+(Cost of a Bad Hire)

 #3: “I found them online.”
 Utilizing a non-accredited background screening company